Mrunmaimg/Client-Server-Food-Ordering-System/README.md

 - **Feedback**: The client can send feedback to the server, which is stored in a file.
 - **Exit Option**: The client can exit the system, and the total bill will be displayed before termination.

+## TCP/IP Socket Communication
+This system leverages **TCP/IP sockets** to establish a reliable connection between the client and server.
+Here's how the TCP/IP communication works:
+- **Socket Creation**: Both the client and server create a socket using the `socket()` function, specifying `SOCK_STREAM` to use the TCP protocol.
+- **Server Binding and Listening**: The server binds to a specific IP address and port (in this case, `127.0.0.1:8080`) using `bind()` and listens for incoming client connections with `listen()`.
+- **Client-Server Communication**: Once a client connects using the `connect()` function, the server accepts the connection using `accept()`.
+Data is exchanged between the client and server using `send()` and `recv()`, ensuring reliable message delivery due to TCP’s nature.
+- **Multiple Requests**: The server can handle multiple client requests, such as ordering items, providing feedback, and exiting, using the same established TCP connection.

 ## Prerequisites
 To run this project, you need:
 - A Unix-based system (Linux).